SeeedDocument/CAN_BUS_Shield/CAN_BUS_Shield.md

 ###CS pin

 SPI_CS pin of V1.2 is fefault to **D9**.
-If you want to change it to D10.
-Take a look at the back of the PCBA, you will find a pad named CS.
+If you want to change it to **D10**.
+Take a look at the back of the PCBA, you will find a pad named **CS**.
 You can cut the wire that at the left of the pad with a box cutter, and the solder the right 2 pads.

 !!!warning
     Be careful when you are going to change CS pin, it's easy to hear yourself or the PCBA.